cirosantilli/x86-assembly-cheat/readme.md

     #pros
     {
-        #understand what the processor really does
+        #speed
+        {
+            it gets harder and harder to make code more efficient using assembler because compilers are smarter and smarter

+            #{
+                use instructions that are so cpu specific and useful for your needs that compilers don't implement
             }

+            #{
+                use instructions in a way that is smarter than any compiler is likely to do }
+        }

+        #do the impossible
+        {
+            access low level hardware which is so hardware specific it is not implemented in standard c }
+    }

     #cons
     {
-        no stdlibs

-        os/processor dependant and thus importable
+        #os/processor dependant

+        #hard to read/write

+        {
-        other things are much more likelly to speed up your code if that's what you want namely:
+            other things are much more likelly to speed up your code if that's what you want, namely:

             #better algorithms

             #better cache usage

-        and only then, using assembly is likely to speed thing up.
+            and only then, using assembly may stand a change to speeding thing up.
+        }
     }
 }